AndrewKassab/gofishgame/README.md

 ![image](https://drive.google.com/uc?export=view&id=1GifZkeTQKNYru98zXvyIWghy7dfc4HRa)

-# Setup ( 2 Options )
+# Setup
-   - 1: Download and run the executable jar file
+   - Download and run the executable jar file
+   OR
-   - 2: Clone the project and run it from within eclipse or the command line
+   - Clone the project and run it from within eclipse or the command line

 # How to Play